gyshan/gyshan.github.io/_posts/2019-05-08-low-accuracy-of-neoantigen-prediction.md

   - Neoantigen
 ---

-Cancer immunotherapy field is all the rage; Neoantigen is the pearl while the prediction method is the grey silk covered the pearl.
+Cancer immunotherapy field is all the rage.
+Neoantigen is the pearl while the prediction method is the grey silk covered the pearl.
 Even though neoantigen is a promising target for immunotherapy, but its prediction method remains a daunting problem.

-Several days ago, I searched the prediction accuracy information by chance and found some companies claim their neoantigen prediction accuracy surpassed 60%, which is far higher than the current 28% affinity-based theoretical boundary, which is presented by Catherine J. Wu, MD[^1].
+Several days ago, I searched the prediction accuracy information by chance and found some companies claim their neoantigen prediction accuracy surpassed 60%, which is far higher than the current 28% affinity-based theoretical boundary, presented by Catherine J. Wu, MD[^1].

 <img src="https://shangyblog-1256840873.cos.ap-beijing.myqcloud.com/neo-accuracy.png" alt="image">